wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-python-ptvs-flask-table-storage.md

 - [Python Tools for Visual Studio Documentation]
   - [Web Projects]
   - [Cloud Service Projects]
-  - [Remote Debugging on Windows Azure]
+  - [Remote Debugging on Azure]
 - [Flask Documentation]
 - [Azure Storage]
 - [Azure SDK for Python]
 - [How to Use the Table Storage Service from Python]

+
 ## What's changed
 * For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)

+

 <!--Link references-->
 [Python Developer Center]: /develop/python/
-[Azure Cloud Services]: ../cloud-services-python-ptvs.md
+[Azure Cloud Services]: /documentation/articles/cloud-services-python-ptvs
-[documentation]: ../storage-python-how-to-use-table-storage.md
+[documentation]: /documentation/articles/storage-python-how-to-use-table-storage
-[How to Use the Table Storage Service from Python]: ../storage-python-how-to-use-table-storage.md
+[How to Use the Table Storage Service from Python]: /documentation/articles/storage-python-how-to-use-table-storage

 <!--External Link references-->
 [Azure Management Portal]: https://manage.windowsazure.cn